Poland–Serbia relations: Modern Age

-World War II
+The League of Yugoslavia–Poland (Liga Jugoslavija-Poljska) was active in the Interwar period, aimed at economical and cultural cooperation with Poland.
+The League was not a diaspora organization, although it gathered also a small number of Yugoslav Poles at its seat in Uzun Mirko Street 5 in Belgrade, especially during national and Catholic holidays.
+Members of the League helped Polish soldiers and civilians who in autumn 1939 fled from Romania via Yugoslavia to the West.

 Serbs and Poles were some of the major Slavic victims of Nazi German war crimes in Europe.
 Nazi Germany considered all Poles and Serbs as Untermensch, meaning "subhumans".
 Many ethnic Poles and ethnic Serbs died in concentration camps, or during retaliative guerrilla fights.
 Poles joined the Yugoslav Partisans in the beginning of the war.
+Immediately after the outbreak of the World War II some tens of Polish women with their Serbian husbands arrived in Serbia; they had met at forced labor and concentration camps in Germany.
 Yugoslav Partisans were often compared to the Polish Underground State and the Polish Resistance Movement which was the largest anti-Nazi guerrilla movement in all of German-occupied Europe.
 Ethnic Serbian prisoners of war were among Allied POWs held in German POW camps operated in occupied Poland.

 In the mountains of Serbia in the years 1942–43 there were three Polish companies attached to the Chetnik Corps.
 The Rules of Chetnik Warfare was first published in Polish, then translated into Serbian.

 On 1 June 1944, a Balkan Air Force was established by the British.
 It had mostly British, but also Italian, a Yugoslav squadron, and a Polish flight.